The Big Digital Problem: What Happened with Microsoft and How It Affects Our Lives Online

 The "how" is technical, but the "impact" was viscerally human.
 Sales calls vanished.
 Deadlines were missed.
 Hospital staff reportedly reverted to paper.
 The digital office, for a moment, ceased to exist.

-The Ripple Effect: Why a Tech Glitch is an Economic Event
+Effect: Why a Tech Glitch is an Event

 Beyond the Spinning Wheel: The Human and Security Cost